-There are still gems to be found and a lot of these auctions are genuine, but some of the lawsuit guitars found on Ebay are not lawsuit guitars at all.
-If you are interested in buying a lawsuit guitar, make sure you read through this article first and then do a lot more research before you start bidding on a guitar.
+Lawsuit guitars are high-quality copies of popular American brand name guitars (like Fender and Gibson) produced by Japanese companies in the 1970s.
+These Japanese lawsuit guitars are of legendary quality and are highly sought after.
+There are still gems to be found, on eBay or Reverb for example, and a lot of these auctions are genuine, but some of these lawsuit guitars for sale are not lawsuit guitars at all.
+If you are interested in buying a lawsuit guitar, make sure you read through this article first and then do more research before you buy or start bidding on a guitar.

-Anyone who's looking for vintage guitars on Ebay comes across the word "lawsuit".
+Anyone who’s looking for vintage guitars on eBay or Reverb comes across the word “lawsuit”.

 The word is abused a lot though because it drives the price of a guitar up.
 What exactly is a lawsuit guitar and why are they so popular?

-So it sounds like a good idea to search for these lawsuit guitars on Ebay in order to get a great sounding vintage guitar at a good price.
+So it sounds like a good idea to search for these lawsuit guitars in order to get a great sounding vintage guitar at a good price.

-A word of warning though: be mindful of scams!
-Some sellers claim falsely to be selling a Japanese lawsuit guitar, while they are not.
-Inform yourself well, starting here...
+Be mindful of scams though, some sellers claim to be selling a Japanese lawsuit guitar, while they are not.
+Inform yourself, starting here…

 In the late 1970s, there was a general dip in the quality of the production ethic of most mainstream American guitar companies.

-Household names, like Fender and Gibson Guitars, were not cranking out the quality workmanship which they were known for in the past.
+Household names, such as Fender and Gibson Guitars, were not cranking out the quality workmanship which they were known for in the past.
 This lead to the emergence of copy guitars from Asia which used arguably better parts and craftsmanship.

 The company that started importing these quality copy guitars was Elger Guitars.